Portland firefighter among three arrested in armed kidnapping downtown

 PORTLAND, OR (KPTV) - The Portland Police Association has launched a billboard campaign to raise awareness on public safety concerns as the ci…

-Portland Fire and Rescue confirmed to KPTV that Bourland is a firefighter with the department.
+Portland Fire & Rescue confirmed to KPTV that Bourland is a firefighter with the department.
 Chief Sara Boone released the following statement on his arrest:

 "Service, community, and sacrifice are central to what it means to be a Portland firefighter.
 I am gravely concerned by details of this arrest but will closely follow the legal proceedings before forming an opinion about what has occurred.
 On the surface these are horrific charges and justice needs to be served."